 snorkeling Makena

-Red Line Rafting gives visitors the chance to duck the crowds by offering private group tours of Maui’s snorkeling mecca, Molokini.
+Red Line Rafting allows visitors to duck the crowds by offering private group tours of Maui’s snorkeling mecca, Molokini.
 Customized rafts—and a friendly crew—speed swimmers across the sea so that you and your fam can spend more time in the ocean.
 With a knowledgeable staff educated in Hawaiian geology, history, culture, and marine life (and who serve lunch to boot), Red Line Rafting is the epitome of fun in the sun.
 Seats are limited.

 line